IzabelShen/PAPER_IzabelShen_AlgaPOM_2021/README.md

 A repository for R code,  scripts from the manuscript "Quality of phytoplankton deposition structures bacterial communities at the water-sediment interface"

-by Dandan Izabel-Shen, Séréna Albert, Monika Winder, Hanna Farnelid, Francisco J. A. Nascimento
+by Dandan Izabel-Shen, Séréna Albert, Monika Winder, Hanna Farnelid and Francisco J. A. Nascimento

 Corresponding author: Dandan Izabel-Shen, Department of Ecology, Environment and Plant Sciences, Stockholm University; email: dand.shen@gmail.com